Overview – The Definition of Knowledge

 But despite being a justified true belief, we do not want to say that Smith’s belief counts as knowledge because it’s just luck that led to him being correct.

-This shows that the tripartite definition of knowledge is not sufficient.
+This again shows that the tripartite definition of knowledge is not sufficient.

 In response, philosophers have tried to come up with new definitions of knowledge that avoid Gettier cases.